open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The `TracerProvider` MUST implement the [Get a Tracer API](api.md#get-a-tracer).

+The implementation MUST honor all passed parameters so that that the telemetry emitted using the `Tracer` will contain the data passed via the parameters, provided that the emitted data format is capable of representing such data.

 The input provided by the user MUST be used to create an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Tracer`.